Should You Be Worried About Your Cell Phone Catching a Virus? (Spoiler Alert: Yes!)

 Android phones are more susceptible to getting a virus, but iPhones can get them too if you “jailbreak” them (which is not recommended).
 If your phone gets a virus it can mess up your data, put random charges on your bill, and get private information such as your bank account number, credit card information, passwords, and your location.

 The most common way that you could get a virus on your phone would be through downloading an infected app.
 Malicious software is many times disguised as an innocent-looking app or a free version of an app that typically costs money.
 Always download your apps through the service your phone provides; for iPhones it’s the Apple App Store and for Androids it’s the Google Play Store.
 Never download apps from third party websites and always read the reviews of the app to make sure it is legitimate.
-Also try these other tips to keep your cell phone secure.

 Viruses can also get on your phone when you click on strange links or open up an email that contains a virus.
 Avoid clicking on links in texts or emails you get, even if they seem like they’re from a legitimate business.
 And don’t open emails that come from a weird looking address or name.
 Connecting to an unsecured wireless network in a public place is also a way for hackers to get private information from your device.